dlr-eoc/ukis-csmask/README.md

 UKIS Cloud Shadow MASK (ukis-csmask) package masks clouds and cloud shadows in Sentinel-2, Landsat-8, Landsat-7 and Landsat-5 images.
 Masking is performed with a pre-trained convolution neural network.
 It is fast and works directly on Level-1C data (no atmospheric correction required).
 Images just need to be in Top Of Atmosphere (TOA) reflectance and include at least the "Blue", "Green", "Red", "NIR", "SWIR1" and "SWIR2" spectral bands.

 This [publication](https://doi.org/10.1016/j.rse.2019.05.022) provides further insight into the underlying algorithm and compares it to the widely used [Fmask](http://www.pythonfmask.org/en/latest/) algorithm across a heterogeneous test dataset.
-If you use UKIS-csmask in your work, please consider citing us as follows.
+If you use ukis-csmask in your work, please consider citing us as follows.
 > Wieland, M.; Li, Y.; Martinis, S. Multi-sensor cloud and cloud shadow segmentation with a convolutional neural network. *Remote Sensing of Environment*, 2019, 230, 1-12. [https://doi.org/10.1016/j.rse.2019.05.022](https://doi.org/10.1016/j.rse.2019.05.022)

 ![Examples](img/examples.png)

 ## Example
 Here's an example on how to compute a cloud and cloud shadow mask from an image.
-Please note that here we use [UKIS-pysat](https://github.com/dlr-eoc/ukis-pysat) for convencience image handling, but you can also work directly with NUMPY arrays.
+Please note that here we use [ukis-pysat](https://github.com/dlr-eoc/ukis-pysat) for convencience image handling, but you can also work directly with NUMPY arrays.

 ````python
 from ukis-csmask.mask import CSmask